aspose-cells/Aspose.Cells-Doc-md/java/getting-started/product-introduction/aspose-cells-features/aspose-cells-for-python-via-java/aspose-cells-for-python-via-java-features-overview/_index.md

 - Copy or move worksheets within or between workbooks
 - Insert images, Create conventional and custom charts and Set gradient background for charts using API
 - Add comments to cells
-- Microsoft Excel 2007/2010 themes and colors
+- Microsoft Excel 2007 and later versions themes and colors
 - Create auto-filters
 - Implement data validations
 - Implement data sorting